RedisLabs/redislabs-docs/content/rc/databases/configuration/data-persistence.md

 ## Configure data persistence

-In Redis Enterprise Cloud, data persistence is a database configuration setting that can be changed by editing your database settings.
+In Redis Cloud, data persistence is a database configuration setting that can be changed by editing your database settings.

 The availability of the setting depends on your [subscription]({{<relref "/rc/subscriptions/_index.md">}}):